lumpyspaceclary/lumpyspaceclary/README.md

 - 🙆🏻 Hi, I’m Clary.
-- 👾 I’m interested in tech and art.
+- 👾 I’m a concept artist.
-- ☯️ I’m currently learning to render digital art.
+- ☯️ I render digital art and study coding.
-- ♉ I’m looking to collaborate with other artist and creators.
+- ♉ I’m looking to collaborate with other artist and programmers.
-- 💜 Dm me on twitter @lovealwaysclary.
+- 💜 Send me an e-mail @claryxabyss@gmail.com

 <!---
 lumpyspaceclary/lumpyspaceclary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.